debanjanbasu/aws-nvidia-workstation/README.md

 # aws-nvidia-workstation
-Nvidia-based Workstation with minimal cost considerations
+Nvidia-based Workstation with minimal cost considerations on AWS